Institutes & Centers

 - An Institute is a formally named umbrella organization providing administrative support for two or more academic units that are working on related subjects.
 Institutes provide an array of services to a broadly defined population.

 - A Center is a formally named college or university-wide unit that provides services to a specific population.
+In some cases, UF is a part of broader regional Centers that involve collaborators from other institutions.

 - A Program functions much like a Center or Institute except that it has not achieved formal named status.
 Many Programs aspire to Center or Institute status but need a major endowment to reach that goal.